The best horse breeds for heavy riders have both heart and heft.

 You might like riding a Shire Horse if you:

-- Like bigger horses: Not only does the Shire Horse have superior height, it also has the hefty build to match.
-They’re not only the tallest, but also the heaviest breed.
+- Like bigger horses: Not only does the Shire Horse have superior height, but it also has a hefty build to match.
+They’re not only the tallest breed, but they’re also the heaviest, with geldings and stallions weighing as much as 2430 lb.
 They’re ideally suited to heavy and tall riders and are strong enough not to be easily unbalanced.

 - Appreciate calm horses: As you would expect from such a ‘gentle giant,’ the Shire Horse has a very quiet nature.

-- Want to be pleasantly surprise: Don’t be fooled by the breed’s size — they can be athletic movers and can jump surprisingly well for their size.
+- Want to be pleasantly surprised: Don’t be fooled by the breed’s size — they can be athletic movers and can jump surprisingly well for their size.

 Hold Your Horses: While leg feathers are beautiful, they do require a lot of maintenance.
-The length and thickness of the hair means that they can get dirty quickly.
+The length and thickness of the hair mean that they get dirty quickly, so require regular grooming.

 Eager to Learn More?
 Visit the American Shire Horse Association